xinxinxiangrong-family/xinxinxiangrong-family.github.io/content/posts/grandma-stories/index.en.markdown

 My grandma,
 Xin Zhao (赵欣),
 passed away on March 8,
-2022, when she was 93 years old.

-To tell the truth,
+2022, at the age of 93.

+To be honest,
-despite her always being kind to me,
+despite her constant kindness towards me,
 I knew very little about her life as I was growing up.
 When I was in college,
-my grandpa passed away, and my grandma relocated to the US.
+my grandpa passed away, and my grandma moved to the US.
 From that point on,
-we had few chances to meet.
+our chances to meet became scarce.

-But one night,
+However, one night,
-shortly after my grandpa's funeral and before she moved abroad, I sat for a vigil with my grandma.
+shortly after my grandpa's funeral and before she moved abroad, I sat with my grandma for a vigil.
-As we waited for my grandpa's spirit to come home, she began to share stories about her life.
+As we awaited my grandpa's spirit to return home, she began to share stories about her life.
-The tales that follow were what I was told that night.
+The tales that follow are what I heard that night.

 ## Early Life

 My grandma grew up in a village in Langzhong County (阆中县), located in northern Sichuan province.
 These were the years of the Sino-Japanese War (1937-1945).
-Langzhong was a good distance from the front line, but that didn't prevent it from being bombed repeatedly by Japanese aircraft[^1].
+Langzhong was a considerable distance from the front lines, but that didn't stop it from being bombed repeatedly by Japanese aircraft[^1].
-My grandma,
-just a young girl then,
-once saw the body of a farmer who had been killed in an air raid, lying motionless on a road.
+As a young girl, my grandma once witnessed the body of a farmer who had been killed in an air raid, lying motionless on a road.
 I could hear the anger in her voice as she recounted this tragic event.

-There was one unexpected benefit from these air raids.
+There was, however, one unexpected benefit from these air raids.
 A middle school in Langzhong was evacuated to her village.
-The wife of one of the middle school teachers, a well-educated woman herself, opened an elementary school in my grandma's village.
+The wife of one of the middle school teachers, a well-educated woman in her own right, established an elementary school in my grandma's village.
-This event gave my grandma the opportunity to receive an education, marking an important turning point in her life.
+This opportunity allowed my grandma to receive an education, marking a significant turning point in her life.

-Later, her father, who was quite progressive for his era, sent my grandma and her older sister to a middle school in the city of Longzhong.
+Later, her father, who was quite progressive for his time, sent my grandma and her older sister to a middle school in the city of Longzhong.
-They both studied hard, did well, and became elementary school teachers upon graduation.
+They both studied hard, did well, and eventually became elementary school teachers upon graduation.
 By that time,
-my grandma had already achieved more than most women in China could have dreamed of at that period.
+my grandma had accomplished more than most women in China could have dreamed of during that period.
 But, as it turned out,
-her journey to the wider world was only just beginning.
+her journey into the wider world was only just beginning.

 ## Marriage with My Grandpa